jonimoreira/specs/2_4_5/examples/README.md

 Care
 ----
 CCD ID:
-This CCD has information about a person's height, weight, Medication Administration dosage rate, blood pressure, pulse rate, body temperature and TB diagnosis.
+This CCD has information about a person's height, weight, Medication Administration dosage rate, blood pressure, pulse rate, body temperature.
 This one demonstrates an CareEntry type with three Clusters in the entry-data Cluster.
 This CCD has full audit trail, workflow, etc. capbilities.

 The PcTs used are; DvQuantity, DvCount, DvRatio, DvParsable, ReferenceRange, DvInterval, DvCodedString, DvURI, Party.
 Participation, Attestation and DvMedia.